genomicsITER/monkeypox/README.md

 <a name="Update logs"></a>
 ## Update logs ##

+> March 28, 2023.
+Added a "How to cite" section and reference to our paper publised in Computational and Structural Biotechnology Journal.

 > September 15, 2022.
 Added an alternative site from BenLangmead to download indexes for Kraken 2, KrakenUniq, and Bracken (see software section for Kraken2).

 > August 22, 2022.
 Added a section with references to enrichment of viral DNA by means of Human & Bacterial DNA depletion; references section updated with new entries; public repositories showing new resources.